RishiKulshreshtha/socialfeed/README.txt

  - For Twitter, download the compressed version of Twitter API PHP and extract the files into sites/all/libraries/twitter/

- - For Instagram, download the compressed version of jQInstaPics and extract the files into sites/all/libraries/instagram/
+ - For Instagram, there is no such dependent library hence you can continue henceforth by enabling the module.

- - Now, in your sites/all/modules/ directory download the Social Feed module using GIT clone code git clone --branch 7.x-1.x http://git.drupal.org/project/socialfeed.git.
+ - Now, in your sites/all/modules/ directory download the Social Feed module downloaded from https://www.drupal.org/project/socialfeed

  - Enable the Social Feed module.